underyx/conference-notes/README.md

 - `Note:`: not part of the talk, just something I thought of and wanted to note for later
 - `(?)`: not sure if I got the preceding part right
-- `ACTION:`: stuff to do once I get home
+- `TODO:`: stuff to do once I get home